 This skill alone makes your GitHub profile stand out.
 Most junior candidates do not have CI/CD set up on their projects.

-No portfolio means no interviews.
-Three projects are enough to get you interview-ready.
+No portfolio = no interviews.
+Three projects are enough to become interview-ready.

 Project 1 — Web Automation Framework